-Here are 20 ways that you can get free land today as well as everything you need to know about the process.
+Here are the top things you need to know about the process.

-Back in the 1800s, the federal government engaged in homesteading, or granting free land to settlers.
+Back in the 1800s, the federal government was heavily involved in the granting of free land to settlers.

 This encouraged individuals to come out West, settle, and start a life.

-The Homestead Act of 1862, one of the laws that enabled an applicant to acquire ownership of government land, opened up one million acres of land in the western part of the United States.
+The most well-known of the government initiatives was the Homestead Act of 1862, which opened up one million acres of land in the western part of the United States.

-However, free land is still available from small towns and cities or farming communities (you can get a preview in our video below).
+However, free land is still available from small towns and cities or farming communities.

 While it may feel silly, this is one of the main incentives that smaller towns and cities use.